zhong-macklin/MineSweeper/docs/UserManual/UserManual.md

 ## Running the application
 *REPLACE THIS:* Describe how the user would compile (build) the downloaded application and how to start the app.
 (You can assume the user has a suitable JDK installed on their system.)

-Here's a sample ordered list you might modify to suit your needs:
+1. From a command prompt (or terminal shell), `cd` to the directory where you cloned the `MineSweeperP` repository.

-1. From a comand prompt (or terminal shell), `cd` to the directory where you cloned the `MineSweeper-2015-alpha` repository.
+2.  cd to 'src'
-2. Step 2
+3. Compile the driver class by inputting command 'javac edu/balboa/apcs/MineSweeper/MineSweeper.java'.
+Hit enter.
-	1. Step 2a
+4. Run the driver class by inputting command 'java edu.balboa.apcs.MineSweeper.MineSweeper'.
+Hit enter.
-	2. Step 2b
+5. Play the game.

 ## Playing the Game
 ### Objective